stormspirit03/Distributed_file_storage_system/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-The high level functionality of system is to be able to manage folders, store and download large size files, manage version control explicitly and file sharing.
+This system is designed to be able to store and download large-size files, manage folders, manage version control explicitly, and file sharing.

-In architecture point of view the primary goal of this system is to streamline durable and scalable file storage, access controlled file sharing, All on top of "flat file storage " by leveraging the file meta-data for logical separation.
-System is kept decoupled using central queue and can be scaled horizontally just by adding more storage servers. <br><br>
+From an architecture point of view, the primary goal of this system is to streamline durable and scalable file storage, and access-controlled file sharing, All on top of "flat file storage " by leveraging the file meta-data for logical separation.
+The system is kept decoupled using a central queue and can be scaled horizontally just by adding more storage servers. <br><br>

 <p align="center">
   <img src="https://github.com/stormspirit03/Distributed_file_storage_system/assets/53505985/7f4559ed-0a88-4a58-8ece-9519a1ac9921" alt="Distributed storage system drawio (2)">